MicrosoftDocs/quantum-docs/articles/concepts-overview.md

 - Free Azure Quantum Credits to power your development.
 - Free hosted Jupyter notebooks to get started within minutes.
-- Support for the most popular quantum SDKs: Q#, Qiskit, and Cirq.
+- Support for the most popular quantum languages and SDKs: Q#, Qiskit, and Cirq.
 - Write once and run on multiple hardware architectures.

 > [!Tip]